 Also worth noting is that one cannot be diagnosed as insane, because insanity is a legal concept, not a medical one.
 Even if a medical professional determines a person is mentally ill, a court must decide if that mental illness is legally relevant.

 The phrase "compare and contrast" is redundant.
-Comparing involves contrasting.
+Contrasting involves comparing—contrasting is comparing only the differences, while comparing in the broader sense may also note similarities.
 This error in rampant in this very wiki.

 Crescendo is the process of getting louder, or greater in some other way, not a rise on pitch, or to the peak reached at the end of that process.
 So something can't "reach a crescendo" — well, it can, but that would mean the point where things start to get more intense.
 The word you're probably looking for is climax (although pedants would point out that "climax" is Greek for ladder, and originally meant something similar to "crescendo".
 A pedant might recommend "apex", "acme", "pinnacle" or "zenith" instead.)